gorse-io/docs/src/docs/concepts/evaluation.md

 ### Clustering Index and HNSW Index

 The clustering index is used to speed up searching user (item) neighbors, while the HNSW index is used to accelerate recommendations from matrix factorization.
-The quality of an index is evaluated by recall:
+The quality of an index is evaluated by the recall:

 $$
 \text{recall@n}=\frac{|\text{top n by index}|}{|\text{top n by brute force}|}